Laalee, Jaipur

 An existing structure was completely reimagined.
 An entire floor was added.
 Rooms were redesigned, bathrooms rebuilt, plumbing and electrical systems replaced, fire safety installed, and structural elements reworked.
 Vastu Shastra guided the renovation process.
 Renovating rather than building from scratch brought its own challenges, but clarity of vision informed every decision.

-Light and openness became central themes.
+Light and openness became our central themes.
 All rooms open into a central atrium, the heart of the house, allowing natural light to flood every space.
 Gardens surround the property, and the very first act after purchase was planting trees.
 Over 280 trees now grow in and around Laalee, creating an oasis that welcomes birds, squirrels, and stillness.

 A Space By Space Journey Through Laalee